 Stages of OA

 Knee OA takes multiple years to develop, and it always comes in four stages.
 The hard thing about is that the symptoms usually do not appear until the later stages.
-If you know you have it in early stages, you must pay attention to even the slightest changes.
+Then, there could also just be mild changes shown in the X-ray, which sometimes don’t even become indicative yet of osteoarthritis.
+If you know you have it in the early stages, you must pay attention to even the slightest changes.

 Stage 1 – Minor